codecypher/LearnAI/checklist/ai_project_planning.md

 ## Lessons Learned

-Here are some lessons learned in [24].
+The following are some lessons learned in [6].

 ### The Pilot Paradox

-Projects stayed siloed as pilot or POC and were never deployed to prodyction [24].
+Projects stayed siloed as pilot or POC and were never deployed to prodyction.

-LESSON: Teams never defined success or ROI [24].
+LESSON: Teams never defined success or ROI.

-What Actually Worked: Solving specific, unglamorous problems with clear success metrics [24].
+What Actually Worked: Solving specific, unglamorous problems with clear success metrics.

-The biggest returns came from the least revolutionary applications: automating repetitive internal tasks, extracting insight from messy datasets, accelerating early-phase ideation [24].
+The biggest returns came from the least revolutionary applications: automating repetitive internal tasks, extracting insight from messy datasets, accelerating early-phase ideation.

-MIT’s Work of the Future initiative [24]:
+MIT’s Work of the Future initiative:

 - Organizations using AI to replace workers saw productivity gains of 8–12%.